amberdata/evan-blog-posts/README.md

 ## Evan Blog Posts
-Each golder corresponds to a blog post.
+The code base for my blog posts.
+Each directory corresponds to a blog post.